the-themis-benchmarks/home/README.md

 }
 ```

 # News

+### - We are now actively developping an automated analysis tool to understand the effectiveness of GUI testing tools.
+We will release the tool soon!
 ### - Themis is using by ByteDance's [FastBot](https://github.com/bytedance/Fastbot_Android) to evaluate and improve its bug finding abilities!
 (Nov.
 2021）
 ### - Themis's paper was accepted to ESEC/FSE'21!
 (Aug.
 2021）